Ferocactus emoryi (Engelm.) Orcutt

 Ferocactus covillei, Echinocactus emoryi, Echinocactus covillei, Ferocactus emoryi subsp. emoryi

 Ferocactus emoryi is a cactus with a solitary, erect green stem with 15 to 30 ribs shallowly notched immediately above each areole and clusters of reddish to reddish-gray spines along the ribs.
 The stem is spherical to ovoid-cylindrical and grows up to 8.2 feet (2.5 m) tall and up to 40 inches (1 m) in diameter.
 It has 15 to 30 ribs with tubercles, especially in the juvenile stage.
 The spines are white to reddish.
-The central spine is very strong, up to 4 inches (10 cm) long, while the seven to twelve radial spines reach lengths of up to 2.4 inches (6 cm) long.
+The central spine is very strong, up to 4 inches (10 cm) long, while the 7 to 12 radial spines are up to 2.4 inches (6 cm) long.
 Flowers are reddish outside, brilliant red inside, and appear in summer.
 They are funnel-shaped, up to 3 inches (7.5 cm) long, and nearly equal in diameter.
 Fruits are bright yellow, ovoid, and up to 2.8 inches (7 cm) in diameter.
-The fruit is ovoidal, up to 2 inches (5 cm) long.
+Fruits are ovoidal and up to 2 inches (5 cm) long.

 How to Grow and Care